Pet allergies are one of the most common and frustrating medical problems that affect both dogs and cats.

 This type of sensitivity is common in pets and can be difficult to diagnose, especially if there is a concurrent environmental sensitivity.

 Proteins in the food are recognized as being foreign to the body and lead to inflammation.
+This is in part due to a condition called leaky gut that causes a lot of symptoms in your pets like ear infections, itchiness and allergy symptoms.
 Learn more about leaky gut and how it develops in your pet.

 The most common symptom seen is skin itchiness, but you may notice GI upset like loose stool, anal gland problems, and vomiting, especially in cats.